Nicholas Saputra: Personal life

-Nicholas Saputra is the only child in the family.
+Saputra is the only child in the family.
 He and his frequent co-star/collaborator Dian Sastrowardoyo are best friends and University of Indonesia alumni.
 From 2005 to 2006, he was romantically linked to Janji Joni co-star Mariana Renata.

 Saputra is an avid traveler and has already ventured into the North and Latin America, Europe, Africa, and all around Indonesia.
 He once lived in a remote village in Flores and has been on a boat that nearly capsized.
 He became an environmentalist after he joined an NGO to volunteer for the Aceh tsunami's aftermath in March 2005, three months after the catastrophe.
 He obtained his diving license in 2006.